Palakfs/CollabHunt/README.md

-s🌟 CollabHunt – Where Ideas Meet Teammates
+🌟 CollabHunt – Where Ideas Meet Teammates
 Ever had a great idea or wanted to join a hackathon — but couldn’t find the right team?
 Or worse… joined one where only you showed up with commitment?
 I’ve been there.
 That’s exactly why I built CollabHunt.